Fee descriptions

 If you are registered for the HSCI Practicum, a supplemental fee will be charged in addition to regular tuition.
 The supplemental fee will be used by UNB and Horizon Health Network to offset the costs of delivery and supervision responsibilities for the practicum completion requirement.

-All online course offerings will have a non-refundable technology fee applied to them.
-This fee is used to assist with the additional technical and administrative support required for online courses.
+All online courses will have an online fee applied to them, which is used for the additional technical and administrative support required for online courses.
+This fee is non-reundable once the add/drop date has passed within the term the course is registered in.

 Tuition fees cover the cost of instruction, regular examinations, university libraries, creative arts, and varsity/campus athletics.
 Part-time students pay pro-rated fees per course up to a maximum of two courses a term.